-- A maximum of 10 players are allowed in a lineup. - A tenth hitter, or extra hitter, hereby known as the "EH," may be utilized by any team.
+A tenth hitter, or extra hitter, hereby known as the "EH," may be utilized by any team.
 The use of an "EH" is optional.
-If one team elects to use an "EH." the opposing team is not required to do so as well.
+If one team elects to use an "EH," the opposing team is not required to do so as well.
 The extra hitter must be indicated in the line-up as the "EH."
 The "EH" will be treated as any other starter and cannot be eliminated during the course of the game.
 The "EH" can exchange positions with other defensive players in the lineup.
 The starting batting order must be followed in order; the changing of the "starting batting order" once the game begins is strictly prohibited.